The-Marcy-Lab-School/se-unit-6/lesson-3-ajax/practice/solutions.md

 document.addEventListener('DOMContentLoaded', bookSearchController)
 ```

 8. Write an application that allows a user to search for GIFs using the [GiphyAPI](https://developers.giphy.com/docs/api/endpoint#search).
 Your application should include a form where a user can input a search query.
-You should then get a list of results from the Giphy API and display one at random to the user:
+You should then get a list of results from the Giphy API and display one at random to the user.